kbcitrite/pktmon/README.md

 PacketCapture provides a GUI for viewing real-time packet captures in Windows using the built-in pktmon.exe tool.

 # Usage
+First, download the single executable from <a href="https://github.com/kbcitrite/pktmon/blob/main/bin/PacketCapture.exe" target="_blank">/bin/PacketCapture.exe</a> or build this solution and install <a href="https://dotnet.microsoft.com/en-us/download/dotnet/6.0" target="_blank">the .NET 6.0 desktop runtime</a> if you don't already have it.

 Because pktmon.exe requires elevated rights PacketCapture.exe will require administrative rights to run.

 Once opened, there are two buttons on the first row to start or stop a trace, a text box that performs regex searches in the info field, and a checkbox to enable or disable auto-scroll: